Lissy93/dashy/README.md

   --restart=always \
   lissy93/dashy:latest
 ```
 After making changes to your configuration file, you will need to run: `docker exec -it [container-id] yarn build` to rebuild.
-Container ID can be found by running `docker ps`
+You can also run other commands, such as `yarn validate-config` this way too.
+Container ID can be found by running `docker ps`.
 ### Deploying from Source 🚀

+You will need both [git](https://git-scm.com/downloads) and the latest or LTS version of [Node.js](https://nodejs.org/) installed on your system

 - Get Code: `git clone git@github.com:Lissy93/dashy.git` and `cd dashy`
 - Configuration: Fill in you're settings in `./public/conf.yml`
 - Install dependencies: `yarn`
 - Build: `yarn build`
 - Run: `yarn start`

-After making changes to your configuration file, you will need to run: `yarn build` to rebuild
+After making changes to your configuration file, you will need to run: `yarn build` to rebuild.
+You can check that your config is valid, and matches the schema by running `yarn validate-config`

 ### Developing 🧱
 - Get Code: `git clone git@github.com:Lissy93/dashy.git`  and `cd dashy`